oval-group/GNN_branching/README.md

 ./scripts/bab_mip.sh

 ```
-* Results are saved in pandas table as well in the newly created folder ./cifar_results/.
+* Results are saved in pandas table as well in a newly created folder ./cifar_results/.
+* GNN log files are saved in a newly created folder ./gnn_dump_files/.
 * For the wide and the deep model, please comment and uncomment out related parts in bab_mip.sh.
 * In our experiments, we run the same method for all properties then move to the next method instead of running all methods for a property then moving to the next property.